 Earth Overshoot Day

 Earth Overshoot Day marks the date when humanity’s demand for ecological resources and services in a given year exceeds what Earth can regenerate in that year.
+In 2020, Earth Overshoot Day lands on August 22.
 We maintain this deficit by liquidating stocks of ecological resources and accumulating waste, primarily carbon dioxide in the atmosphere.
 Earth Overshoot Day is hosted and calculated by Global Footprint Network, an international research organization that provides decision-makers with a menu of tools to help the human economy operate within Earth’s ecological limits.

 Image source: WWF Japan and Global Footprint Network;

 Ecological Footprint for Sustainable Living in Japan